By Dr. Jim Dahle, WCI Founder

 - HSA contributions,

-- paid CME or vacation,
+- Paid CME or vacation,

-Then add in an amount equal to the non-deductible portion of the employer's half of your payroll taxes.
+Then, add in an amount equal to the non-deductible portion of the employer's half of your payroll taxes.

-For Social Security, that is 6.2% * (1- your marginal tax rate) * $118,000.
+For Social Security, that is 6.2% × (1- your marginal tax rate) × $160,000.

-For Medicare, that is 1.45% * (1- your marginal tax rate) * your entire salary + 0.9% * (1- your marginal tax rate) * (your salary – $200K or $250K if married).
+For Medicare, that is 1.45% × (1- your marginal tax rate) × your entire salary + 0.9% × (1- your marginal tax rate) × (your salary – $200,000 or $250,000 if married).

 This might include the cost of

-- uniforms,
+-

 - CME expenses,

-- the employer half of payroll taxes,
+- Employer half of payroll taxes,

-- health insurance premiums,
+- Health insurance premiums,

-- HSA contributions etc.
+- HSA contributions.

-- If the employer-offered retirement plan is crappy, you can also assign a dollar figure to the ability to choose your own.
+If the employer-offered retirement plan is crappy, you can also assign a dollar figure to the ability to choose your own.

 The Best of Both Worlds

 Perhaps the best of both worlds is to get some of your income as an employee and some of your income as an independent contractor.
-That way you can write off all your work expenses that are required for your independent contractor job (but are used for both jobs — like CME, uniforms, licensing fees, DEA fees, specialty society dues, etc) against your 1099 income.
+That way you can write off all your work expenses that are required for your independent contractor job (but are used for both jobs—like CME, uniforms, licensing fees, DEA fees, specialty society dues, etc.) against your 1099 income.
 This way also lets you have your employer provide your benefits and at least the employer portion of the Social Security taxes, which are the lion's share of the payroll taxes for a doctor with a median physician income.
-Another bonus of having two jobs is you may get two 401(k)s as well, allowing you to protect more of your hard-earned money from both Uncle Sam and any potential future creditors.

-A Note On Partnerships
+A Note on Partnerships

-Many doctors, including me, are members of a partnership, which is often formed into an LLC, and are paid on Schedule K-1/Form 1065.
+Many doctors, including me, are members of a partnership, which is often formed into an LLC and is paid on Schedule K-1/Form 1065.
 This has a lot of the benefits of being an independent contractor (lots of easily taken deductions) with a few of the benefits and downsides of being an employee.
 For example, you may get an economy of scale when negotiating benefits.
-However, you are probably also subject to the rules of your partnership 401(k) and other retirement plans.

 I have questions on the self employment tax.
 I work as a 1099 and as an employee.
 I’ve maxed out my social security taxes as an employee ($7,347).
 If I earned an additional $50,000 as a 1099, will I only be responsible for the 2.9% medicare portion of the self-employment tax since I’ve paid the max SS tax already?